-You may apply for financial assistance as part of your scholarship application.
-The financial assistance component of our scholarship program seeks to provide additional support for families with demonstrated financial need and relevant personal circumstances seeking the opportunity of a Wesley education.
+The means-testing component of this scholarship requires families to demonstrate financial need and relevant personal circumstances seeking the opportunity of a Wesley education.

-The link to the optional Financial Assistance form will be available via a confirmation email that will be sent upon completion and submission of the EduTest Scholarship application form.
+The link to the means-testing form will be available via a confirmation email that will be sent upon completion and submission of the EduTest Scholarship application form.

-The Scholarship application form, including supporting documentation and if relevant, the financial assistance form, must be completed and submitted by 5pm Friday 27 January 2023.
+The Scholarship application form, including supporting documentation and the means-testing form, must be completed and submitted by Wednesday 24 January 2024.

 STEP 4.
 REGISTER FOR THE ACADEMIC TEST

 Upon completion of the EduTest Scholarship Application Form you will receive an email containing a link to register to sit the relevant Academic Test on Saturday 3 February 2024.
 Complete the Academic Test registration form.